 For example, if a doctor prescribes Serax daily, the sedative shouldn’t be taken for longer than two to four weeks.
 And long-term use should be regulated to no more than two or three times a week.
 When patients fail to follow the advice of a doctor or medical professional, the potential for complications from Serax, including physical dependence and addiction, will mount.

-Patients who have a history of substance abuse including alcohol should take Serax with extreme caution.
+Patients who have a history of substance abuse, including alcohol, should take Serax with extreme caution.
 As depressants, both alcohol and Serax have similar effects.
-If used together or with other benzodiazepines, their misuse can result in serious consequences including death.
-Signs of Serax overdose to be aware of include:
+If used together or with other benzodiazepines, their misuse can result in serious consequences, including death.

-Serax – in 10 mg (milligrams), 15 mg and 30 mg tablets – can be effective in decreasing the time it takes to fall asleep while increasing the length of sleep.
-The benzo acts immediately to ease insomnia that often accompanies anxiety.
-Levels in the blood system generally peak after three hours but may remain for upward of 28 days, depending on the dosage, and an individual’s age, health, and metabolism.
+Serax – in 10 mg (milligrams), 15 mg, and 30 mg tablets – can be effective in decreasing the time it takes to fall asleep while increasing the length of sleep.
+The benzo acts immediately to ease the insomnia that often accompanies anxiety.
+Levels in the blood system generally peak after three hours but may remain for upward of 28 days, depending on the dosage, and an individual’s age, health and metabolism.

 Abrupt reductions from benzodiazepines can result in seizures, psychotic reactions, and agitation.
-A decision to seek treatment for Serax addiction begins with a slow detoxification process that involves tapering an individual off the sedative, usually at a hospital or residential facility.
-By no means should Serax be stopped abruptly.
+A decision to seek treatment for Serax addiction begins with a slow detoxification process that involves tapering an individual off the sedative.
+The process usually takes place at a hospital or residential facility.
+By no means should Serax use be stopped abruptly.

-University of California at Los Angeles Semel Institute for Neuroscience and Human Behavior from https://www.semel.ucla.edu/dual-diagnosis-program/Conditions_Treated/Benzodiazepine_Addictions
+University of California at Los Angeles Semel Institute for Neuroscience and Human Behavior.
+Retrieved from https://www.semel.ucla.edu/dual-diagnosis-program/Conditions_Treated/Benzodiazepine_Addictions